 Many individuals believe in antibiotics as the best treatment for acne.
-However, there are several disadvantages of using antibiotics as a cure of acne.
+However, there are several disadvantages of using antibiotics as a cure for acne.

 - Gastrointestinal upset less common adverse effects.
-In case you have any question or concerns, don’t hesitate to ask your medical provider.
+In case you have any questions or concerns, don’t hesitate to ask your medical provider.

 Limit your sun exposure and wear sunblock and protective clothing.
 Some individuals with mild to moderate acne find they could fall or go without antibiotic treatment in the summertime.
 Consult your medical provider for advice on your skin disorders.

 What To Eat To Encourage Better Skin